Unacceptable Actions Policy

 Occasionally, certain actions by customers using our services can make it very difficult for us to deal with their enquiry or concern.
 For example:

-When a customer going though his/her insurance believes additional work should be carried our which the insurance companies engineer does not deam as accident related.
-Sandown Coachworks can only carry out the work authorised by the engineer that he / she deems as accident related, we can only carry our additional work if the customer agrees to pay themselves.
+When a customer going though his/her insurance believes additional work should be carried our which the insurance companies engineer does not deem as accident related.
+Sandown Coachworks Automotive Body Shops can only carry out the work authorised by the engineer that he / she deems as accident related, we can only carry our additional work if the customer agrees to pay themselves.

 In a small number of cases the actions of some individuals become unacceptable because they involve abuse of our staff or our processes.
 When this happens we have to take appropriate steps.
 We have to consider whether the action impacts on our ability to do our work and to provide a service to others.